kovidgoyal/kitty/docs/kittens/hints.rst

 .. note::

-    To avoid having to specify the same command line options on ever invocation, you can use the :opt:`kitten_alias` option in :file:`kitty.conf` to create aliases that have common sets of options.
+    To avoid having to specify the same command line options on every invocation, you can use the :opt:`kitten_alias` option in :file:`kitty.conf`, creating aliases that have common sets of options.
 For example::

         kitten_alias myhints hints --alphabet qfjdkslaureitywovmcxzpq1234567890

-    Documentation for the full set of options is below.